Science and technology in the United States: The Space Age

 During the Cold War, competition for superior missile capability led to the Space Race between the United States and Soviet Union.
 American Robert Goddard was one of the first scientists to experiment with rocket propulsion systems.
 In his small laboratory in Worcester, Massachusetts, Goddard worked with liquid oxygen and gasoline to propel rockets into the atmosphere, and in 1926 successfully fired the world's first liquid-fuel rocket which reached a height of 12.5 meters.
 Over the next 10 years, Goddard's rockets achieved modest altitudes of nearly two kilometers, and interest in rocketry increased in the United States, Britain, Germany, and the Soviet Union.

 As Allied forces advanced during World War II, both the American and Russian forces searched for top German scientists who could be claimed as spoils for their country.
 The American effort to bring home German rocket technology in Operation Paperclip, and the bringing of German rocket scientist Wernher von Braun (who would later sit at the head of a NASA center) stand out in particular.

 Expendable rockets provided the means for launching artificial satellites, as well as crewed spacecraft.
 In 1957, the Soviet Union launched the first satellite, Sputnik 1, and the United States followed with Explorer 1 in 1958.
 The first human spaceflights were made in early 1961, first by Soviet cosmonaut Yuri Gagarin and then by American astronaut Alan Shepard.

-From those first tentative steps, to the Apollo 11 landing on the Moon and the partially reusable Space Shuttle, the American space program brought forth a breathtaking display of applied science.
+From those first steps, to the Apollo 11 landing on the Moon and the partially reusable Space Shuttle, the American space program brought forth a display of applied science.
 Communications satellites transmit computer data, telephone calls, and radio and television broadcasts.
 Weather satellites furnish the data necessary to provide early warnings of severe storms.
 The United States also developed the Global Positioning System (GPS), the world's pre-eminent satellite navigation system.
-Interplanetary probes and space telescopes began a golden age of planetary science and advanced a wide variety of astronomical work.
+Interplanetary probes and space telescopes began a golden age of planetary science and a wide variety of astronomical work.

 On April 20, 2021, MOXIE produced oxygen from Martian atmospheric carbon dioxide using solid oxide electrolysis, the first experimental extraction of a natural resource from another planet for human use.
 In 2025, the United States ranked 3rd in the Global Innovation Index.